RhythmusByte/Sign-Language-to-Speech/README.md

-# Sign Langauge to Speech Conversion
+# Sign Language to Speech Conversion

-Real-time American Sign Langauge to Speech Conversion using OpenCV and TensorFlow/Keras for hand gesture recognition.
-Features custom hand tracking, image preprocessing, and gesture classification to translate American Sign Language into text output.
-Built with accessibility in mind.
+This project focuses on real-time American Sign Language (ASL) to speech conversion, leveraging OpenCV and TensorFlow/Keras for hand gesture recognition.
+The application incorporates custom hand tracking, image preprocessing, and gesture classification to translate ASL into both text and speech output, with accessibility in mind.

 > ⚠️ **Note:** This project is currently under development.

-## Features in Development
+## Features

 - Real-time hand gesture detection and tracking
 - Image preprocessing pipeline
 - Machine learning-based gesture classification
-- Support for basic ASL gestures (only letters)
+- Support for basic ASL gestures (letters A-Z)

 ## Technical Stack